thrly/pen-plotter-resources/README.md

 ## Future plans

-- Switch v-slot aluminium and linear rods to fit A2 plots (or possibly move over to an H-frame design.)
 - Redesign pen holder to make servo more easily replaceable
 - Hook up a raspberry pi to run cncjs headless, so I can free up my computer and send plots over the network.